 The Library supports open access to the Internet and open access to most of our print collections.
+Access to the internet is governed by the CSU Responsible Use Policy.
 Some materials may not be appropriate for young children.
 Minors, except those who are college and university students, should be accompanied at all times by a parent or adult guardian.
 Parents and guardians, not the library, are responsible for their children’s use of all library services, materials, and facilities.

-Ensuring an academic environment for all users requires each one to follow the SDSU Library’s Conduct and Use Code Policy.
+Ensuring an academic environment for all users requires each one to follow the SDSU Library’s Code of Conduct.
 Proper use of the library services, materials, and facilities shows respect for the institution, for the members of the university community, and for campus visitors.
 This code is applicable to all library users and is intended for the benefit of all.

 Any persons who violate this Code, regardless of university affiliation, may be asked to leave the library facility in which the misconduct occurred and may be refused future access to the SDSU library facility.
 Such persons may also be subject to further actions if the misconduct is a violation of city, state, or federal law.

-The SDSU Library’s Conduct and Use Code Policy supplements the SDSU Student Conduct Code and other University policies.
+The SDSU Library’s Code of Conduct supplements the Standards for Student Conduct, public health guidelines and commitments, and other University policies.